wilsonHodgson/FroPh/README.md

 If the interrogator runs out of bullets, runs out of time, or shoots the other scientist, the game is over and the alien wins.
 Otherwise the scientists win.

+## Planning

+# Rewatch video, and determine subsystems
+# Implement subsystems individually, ensure each one networks on its own.
+#	get more comfortable with unity network.
+# Combine functioning networked subsystems one by one into the game, test each time

 # Credit

 # Game Design